 - Physical therapy to help in the remobilisation of the spine.

-- Pain relieving injections targeting the affected area to provide temporary relief.
+- Pain relievers in the form of injections targeting the affected area to provide temporary relief.

 - Surgical options to be considered only in extreme cases or as a last resort.